ejhessing/ibillionaire/README.md

 # Execution
 	V1: input a number 0 ~ 15, other parameters will quit
-	V2: output a json file
+	V2: input y when ask "Continue?", then output a json file named by date

 ### Start
   - python ETF_trading_system.py